wds4/tribal-tapestry/essays/bookJustification/overview.md

 # Utility

-At the individual level: to maximize meaning, belonging, and acceptance while minimizing the costs accociated with tribalism.
+## 1. At the individual level: to maximize meaning, belonging, and acceptance while minimizing the costs accociated with tribalism.

 - to diagnose pathology internally, from within one's own tribe
 - to diagnose pathology in The Other's tribe and inform our decisions regarding how to respond

-May yield insights into the function of sleep.
+## 2. May yield insights into normal brain function and brain pathology, including:

+- the function of sleep (see above)
+- neurodegenerative dementia: why memory loss is retrograde
+- Denial, a form of self deception, does NOT necessarily imply childhood trauma.

+## 3. Fun with philosophy.

+The reason paradox is deep is because toxicity in service to the tribe is the literal definition of virtue, according to the tribal mode.

+Question of the day: is tribal toxicity REALLY necessary?
+Could we resect it, like the spleen or appendix, and do fine without it?
+Maybe yes, but only in a world where conflicts were impossible?